pchurch2/apk_downloader/README.md

 $ python3 apk_download.py
 ```

 By default, the apk_downloader will use the TOP_FREE collection and find 5 app_ids from each category currently available on the Google Play Store.
-These variables can currently be modified in apk_download.py:
+These variables can be modified in apk_download.py:

 ```
 collection_type = "TOP_FREE"